 I have had regular Exams for about fifteen years.

 I was with a man who had STI tests regularly and for the first five years, too.
 In the following ten years, I no longer had any stable relationships.
 I’m more of a one-night stand person (rare, drunken one).
-I usually avoid saying it because, let’s face it, everyone has genital herpes (ok, one in five people doesn’t mean “everyone”, but if we also count oral herpes…
+I usually avoid saying it because, let’s face it, everyone has genital herpes (ok, one in five people doesn’t mean “everyone”.
+But if we also count oral herpes…

 I have seen numbers that were close to 80 per cent.

-In all sincerity, considering the medical relevance and the tiny possibility of an STD-verified contagion, it seems to me to be the equivalent of mild acne (it carries risks during pregnancy and for immunosuppressed people, and I know that it is not up to me to decide what could be serious for the others).
-These are the justifications I give myself when I decide not to say that I have multiple positive STI tests, but I know it is wrong from an ethical point of view.
+In all sincerity, considering the medical relevance and the tiny possibility of an STD verified contagion, it seems to me to be the equivalent of mild acne (it carries risks during pregnancy and for immunosuppressed people, and I know that it is not up to me to decide what could be serious for the others).
+These are the justifications I give myself when I decide not to say that I have multiple positive STI home screenings, but I know it is wrong from an ethical point of view.
 The times I happened to say it, I felt myself being treated like a leper by people who, up until ten minutes earlier, were begging me not to let them use a condom.

-I feel very bitter about having this stupid virus and feeling guilty about not telling you about my positive herpes test.
+I feel very bitter about having this stupid virus and feeling guilty about not telling you about my positive herpes home test.
 I suspect that my tendency towards casual sex is partly due to a desire to avoid the conversation, which brings us to the present.

 What I thought would be a back-and-forth has become a story that has been going on for months.

-I admit with amazement that I have discovered a person I like and respect (I know, I know: if I respected him, I would have told him before that I was STI tested Positive, yet I discovered that I respected him).
+I admit with amazement that I have discovered a person I like and respect (I know, I know: if I respected him, I would have told him before that I was STI lab Positive, yet I discovered that I respected him).
 What do I do?
 I have to tell him.
 But how?
 Is there any justification for what I did?
 I can tell him: “Wow, I noticed something; I went and got tested for Herpes at home and guess what?”.
 It would just be yet another lie.
 There is no way to create a relationship based on trust with this man, right?
 I fucked up, and now I have to let it go, right?
 Am I destined to remain alone forever?
 You are not human waste, DTBA.

 You didn’t reveal something you should have revealed, but you didn’t have to.
 The problem with not saying things, as you now know, is that casual sexual partners risk becoming long-term partners.
 And by the time you realize that a person has the potential to stay, the stakes have become so high that letting go may seem like the easy way out.
 “In our opinion, DTBA shouldn’t let it go,” Momo and Felix wrote together after reading your letter.
 “And we don’t think she’s destined to remain alone forever.”
-Momo and Felix, the creators of My Boyfriend, have a herpes test regularly.
+Momo and Felix, the creators of My Boyfriend, have a HSV test regularly.

 An Instagram account has gathered over 15 thousand followers in a few months.